parallelvirtualcluster/docs/docs/architecture/georedundancy.md

 [![Ceph Write Process](images/pvc-ceph-write-process.png)](images/pvc-ceph-write-process.png)

 As illustrated in this diagram, a write will only be accepted by the client once it has been successfully written to at least `min_copies` OSDs, as defined by the pool replication level (usually 2).
-Thus, the latency of network communications between the client and another node becomes a major factor in storage performance for writes, as the write cannot complete without at least 4x this latency (send, ack, recieve, ack).
-Significant physical distances and thus latencies (more than about 3ms) begin to introduce performance degredation, and latencies above about 5-10ms can result in a significant drop in wrie performance.
+Thus, the latency of network communications between the client and another node becomes a major factor in storage performance for writes, as the write cannot complete without at least 4x this latency (send, ack, receive, ack).
+Significant physical distances and thus latencies (more than about 3ms) begin to introduce performance degradation, and latencies above about 5-10ms can result in a significant drop in write performance.

 To combat this, georedundant nodes should be as close as possible, both geographically and physically.

 ## Suggested Scenarios

 The author cannot cover every possible option, but georedundancy must be very carefully considered.
-Ultimately, PVC is designed to ease several very common failure modes (matenance outages, hardware failures, etc.); while rarer ones (fire, flood, meteor strike, etc.) might be possible to mitigate as well, these are not primary considerations in the design of PVC.
+Ultimately, PVC is designed to ease several very common failure modes (maintenance outages, hardware failures, etc.); while rarer ones (fire, flood, meteor strike, etc.) might be possible to mitigate as well, these are not primary considerations in the design of PVC.
 It is thus up to each cluster administrator to define the correct balance between failure modes, risk, liability, and mitigations (e.g. remote backups) to best account for their particular needs.